roddone/BetaSeries.Net/README.md

 If you find this package useful, please make a gift on Paypal : [https://www.paypal.me/roddone](https://www.paypal.me/roddone)

 ## Pre-requisites
-You need to get a DeveloperKey to use the API. first, go to [https://www.betaseries.com/api/](BetaSeries API) to ask a key, then you can register the key in the application :
+You need to get a DeveloperKey to use the API. first, go to [BetaSeries API](https://www.betaseries.com/api) to ask a key, then you can register the key in the application :
 ```csharp
 RestHelper.RegisterDeveloperKey("my-developer-key");
 ```